LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/index.md

 [!include[Callback in dotnet](../../../../../../includes/rest-pki/core/signature-sessions/callback-dotnet.md)]

+At our GitHub is avaliable the [sample of callback handler in .NET](https://github.com/LacunaSoftware/PkiSuiteSamples/blob/master/dotnet/mvc/PkiSuiteAspNetMvcSample/Controllers/SignatureSessionRestCoreController.cs).

 On PHP, the implementation would look like this:

 [!include[Callback in PHP](../../../../../../includes/rest-pki/core/signature-sessions/callback-php.md)]

+At our GitHub is avaliable the [sample of callback handler in PHP](https://github.com/LacunaSoftware/PkiSuiteSamples/blob/master/php/plain/public/signature-session-rest-core/complete.php).

 On Java, the implementation would look like this:

 [!include[Callback in Java](../../../../../../includes/rest-pki/core/signature-sessions/callback-java.md)]

+At our GitHub is avaliable the [sample of callback handler in Java](https://github.com/LacunaSoftware/PkiSuiteSamples/blob/master/java/springmvc/src/main/java/com/lacunasoftware/pkisuite/controller/SignatureSessionRestCoreController.java).

 Notice that check the `Status` of the session and send the user away to some default location if the status is not `Completed`.